SLD7599/SpeedRunCom-Twitter-Bot/README.md

 To run the bot, open up the terminal in the SpeedRunCom-Twitter-Bot folder and type "python main.py".
 You need to keep the terminal open running this at all times or else the bot wont work.

+This bot checks for updates every hour.
+You can change the interval if you want, however keep in mind that you only have a maximum of 15 requests per 15 minutes.
+If you want to change it I'd suggest that the minimum interval should be every 120 seconds, just to be safe.

 **Note**: If you want your bot to work for multiple different games, you need to run multiple instances of the bot set to different games.
 If I can find a way to get runs from a game series, I'll be sure to implement it.

 **P.S.: This is my first real project, so the code isn't as optimized as it could be.**